 Terminal Devices – Biometric capture devices, attached with terminals are used by SAs/AUAs in the Aadhar authentication process.
 These authentication devices must comply with specifications provided by UIDAI to protect all the biometric and demographic information.
 Moreover, authentication devices initiate the authentication request, create PID block, and forward to user authentication agency server for creating auth XML.
 To ensure integrity and non-repudiation, the XML must be digitally signed by the AUA/KUA and/or ASA.
 In e-KYC service e-KYC response data is encrypted.
 UIDAI mandates the use of FIPS 140-2 Level 3 certified Hardware Security Module (HSM) for digital signing auth XML and decryption of e-KYC data.

-Here are some of the advantages of Vectra series hardware security modules:
+Here are some of the advantages of hardware security modules offered by Kryptoagile:

 Best suited for general purpose data processing